Streaming and recording a conference

 Participants in Google Hangouts Meet and Microsoft Teams conferences

 - If a Google Hangouts Meet conference is recorded or streamed, audio prompts indicating that streaming or recording has been started/stopped are played to callers who are gatewayed via Pexip Infinity into the conference, and distinct recording or streaming indicators are displayed depending on whether the conference is being recorded, streamed or both.
+When streaming, the audio prompts and indicators also vary according to whether the stream is public or not.

 - If a Microsoft Teams conference is recorded, audio prompts indicating that recording has been started/stopped are played to callers who are gatewayed via Pexip Infinity into the conference, and a recording indicator is displayed.